 Over the years, cannabis has been re-introduced into our society on a whole different level.
-From hemp becoming federally legal to recreational dispensaries…let’s just say there are a lot more options than ever before.
+From hemp becoming federally legal to recreational dispensaries…let’s just say there are a lot more options to enjoy this plant than ever before.

 The days of dealing with sketchy people with crumbles of herbs that used to be considered “cannabis flower” are gone.

-Instead, enthusiasts have options.
-And with the resources available, consumers realize not all cannabis is created equal.
-In fact, different strains and products can offer various effects, which is why some prefer one over another.
+Instead, with the resources available, consumers realize not all cannabis is created equal.
+Different strains and products can offer various effects, which is why some prefer one over another.

 But despite being familiar with these products, you may not know much about the plant.
 Or the laws that surround it.